P-p-H-d/mlib/README.md

 ##### size\_t name\_size(const buffer\_t buffer)

-Return the number of elements in the buffer which can be en-queued.
+Return the number of elements in the buffer that can be en-queued.
 This function is thread safe if the buffer was built thread safe.

 ##### size\_t name\_overwrite(const buffer\_t buffer)

-If the buffer is built with the BUFFER\_PUSH\_OVERWRITE option, this function returns the number of elements which have been overwritten and thus discarded.
+If the buffer is built with the BUFFER\_PUSH\_OVERWRITE option, this function returns the number of elements that have been overwritten and thus discarded.
 If the buffer was not built with the BUFFER\_PUSH\_OVERWRITE option, it returns 0.